jendrikseipp/vulture/README.md

 `vulture` will automatically look for a `pyproject.toml` in the current working directory.

-To use a `pyproject.toml` in another directory, you can use the `-c path/to/pyproject.toml` flag.
+To use a `pyproject.toml` in another directory, you can use the `--config path/to/pyproject.toml` flag.

 ## Version control integration